 They may indulge in or demand sexual acts as per their wish and be forceful during sex.
 They may force their religious and spiritual belief on you and stop you from practicing your faith even, which should be a totally personal choice.
 In addition, they may control your social movements, restrict who you hang out with and get jealous easily.

 The difference between healthy vs unhealthy relationships is that one enjoys autonomy in a good relationship.
 While partners are allowed to influence decisions and choices to an extent, they are also expected to respect the other person’s boundaries.
-In a healthy relationship, your partner will give you advice but will never try to influence your decisions with their own.
+In a healthy relationship, your partner will give you advice but will never try to influence your decisions or force their will on you.

 Related Reading: Men can be harassed and abused in a marriage too

-When discussing healthy vs unhealthy relationship, in healthy relationships couples are far more accountable to their own actions.
+When discussing healthy vs unhealthy relationships, one stark difference emerges – in healthy relationships, couples are far more accountable to their own actions.
 They are not afraid of being wrong and choose to own up to their wrongdoings instead of causing more hurt.

 Related Reading: Fixing a Toxic Relationship – 21 Ways To Heal TOGETHER